sparshgupta12345678901-cmd/Custom-9-Key-RGB-Macropad/README.md

 **How to use**

 Once assembled & programed, the macropad can be used as a custom keyboard accessory.
 Each key can be assigned to shortcuts, macros, or commands.
 The rotary encoder can be used for volume, scrolling, or schanging settings.
-The Slide Potentiometer can be programed as a aalog control, for things such as brightness, volume, or other custom input.
+The Slide Potentiometer can be programed as a analog control, for things such as brightness, volume, or other custom input.

+The RGB LEDs can be programmed for static colors, animations, or per-key effects.
+The OLED can display information such as mode, volume, or custom text.

+**Future improvements**
+1. Adding custom oled animations
+2. Adding more RGB like a underglow
+3. Improving case design
+4. Making the PCB smaller with more compact wiring
+5. Adding hot-swap switch sockets.